John T. Bruchalski

 Miriam C. Pereira

 Dr. Pereira graduated from Madurai Kamaraj University located in Madurai, Tamil Nadu, India.
 She received her medical degree from the Armed Forces Medical College and completed her residency at Long Island College Hospital in Brooklyn, New York in June 2007.
-Dr. Pereira joined Tepeyac in 2008 and is in charge of medical student rotations exposing students to pro-life medicine.
-She earned the prestigious Fellow in the American College of Obstetrics and Gynecology in 2010.
+Dr. Pereira joined Tepeyac in 2008 and is in charge of medical student rotations exposing students to pro-life medical care.
+She earned the Fellow in the American College of Obstetrics and Gynecology in 2010.

 Lorna L. Cvetkovich

 Dr. Cvetkovich received her medical degree from University of Kansas in 1978 and completed her OB/GYN residency in 1981 at St. Luke’s Hospital, Kansas City, Missouri.
 Board certified in 1983, she completed a fellowship in Reproductive Medicine and Natural Family Planning (NFP) from The Pope Paul VI Institute in Omaha, Nebraska and worked there from 1980-1992.
-She is a NaProTECHNOLOGY Medical consultant.
+She is a NaProTechnology Medical consultant.

 Dr. Cvetkovich joined Tepeyac in 2008.
 She has a special interest in Natural Methods of Family Planning.
 Her expertise also includes surgical treatment of endometriosis and gynecological problems and has worked in the National Catholic Bioethics Center teaching medical ethics.

 Dr. Cvetkovich is a board member of the American Association of Pro-Life Obstetricians and Gynecologists (AAPLOG) and the National Catholic Medical Association.
 She is also a board member of the local guild.
 She is also a member of International Institute for Restorative Reproductive Medicine.